oliver-oloughlin/kvdex/README.md

 - CRUD operations for selected and ranged documents with strict type enforcement.
 - Primary (unique) and secondary (non-unique) indexing.
-- Segmented storage for large objects exceeding the native size limit.
+- Automatically segmented storage for large objects that exceed the native size limit.
 - Support for pagination and filtering.
 - Message queues at database and collection level.
 - Support for atomic operations.